neuronflicker/CTF/UCF/Pwn_bof2/README.md

 ![bof array filled with As](stack3.png)

-We can also see that it sits right up against our `correct` variable, so we should be able to set it to 0xdeadbeef by sending those characters after our 64 A characters (we need to reverse the order because - little endian).
+We can also see that it sits right up against our `correct` variable, so we should be able to set `correct` to 0xdeadbeef by sending those characters after our 64 A characters (we need to reverse the order because - little endian).
 Our input file is now set with:
 ```
 > python -c "print('A'*64 + '\xef\xbe\xad\xde')" > inp_file.txt
 ```